scanUCLA/spm12-dartel/README.md

 <b>Instructions:</b>

 Within each folder there is a <b>wrapper</b> script and a <b>run</b> function.
-All user-editable parameters are in an the epynomous section of the wrapper function.
+All user-editable parameters are in an the epynomous section of the wrapper.
 Other sections of the wrapper script and run function shouldn't be edited unless you know what you're doing.
+Call only the wrapper as the wrapper will call the run function in a parfor loop.
+A "runStatus" struct containg each subject's pre-dartel status will be saved in the folder specified in "batchDir".
+The matlab workspace after pre-dartel will also be saved in "batchDir", you can use this to re-run DARTEL without re-running pre-dartel.

 <b>1struct algorithm:</b>
 1) Realign functionals to mean functional (pre-dartel; parfor parallelization)